 Clean air for London

 Air pollution is one of the most significant environmental and public health issues facing London.
 Research shows that it leads to nearly 9,500 deaths each year in the capital.
 More deprived parts of the capital generally experience higher levels of air pollution.
 We are increasing the evidence base and reviewing the impact of current and proposed policies on air pollution in London.
-We awarded funding to Policy Exchange and King’s College London towards research providing an independent evidence base and recommendations on the most effective policies to improve air quality in London.
-We are also funding a major campaign on air quality led by ClientEarth.
+We have and continue to work with ClientEarth and London Sustainability Exchange to tackle these issues and have previously worked with Policy Exchange and King's College London.

 What’s the issue?